g-nightingale/car-racing-rl/README.md

 *A discussion of your personal experience with the project, such as difficulties or pleasant surprises you encountered while completing it.*

 - Environment setup
-    - TODO
+    - TODO - the hassle of setting up the environment

 - Compute resources
     - The compute resources available to each team member were wide-ranging.
 Some team members had access to only basic compute on a local laptop, whilst other team members had access high peformance GPUs and scalable cloud compute.
 These differences had a direct and significant impact on the implementations and results achieved.
 For example, machines with more RAM were able to store a much larger replay buffer - a factor which we find to be highly correlated with agent performance.
 The disparate availability of compute resources creates a conflict between finding implementations that can solve the environment vs implementations which are directly comparable.

 - Training time
     - The amount of training time required in this environment was significant, even on machines with substantial compute resource.
 Often it would be hours into training before an agent would start making progress in learning.
-This meant that
+Receiving feedback to understand how models were performing relative to other configurations was time-consuming and hindered the speed of iteration.

 - Personal commitments
     - TODO